Friday, December 24, 2010

 Last weekend the Echo Park Historical Society organized a house tour focused on urban sustainable living.

-and solar, but my favorite thing was this cool trap door that led to the downstairs.
+We got some ideas about gray water and solar, but my favorite thing was this cool trap door that led to the downstairs.
 Would LOVE to do this to connect our basement to the main floor.

 They Just Keep Coming